juju/juju-gui-charm/HACKING.md

 Functional tests make use of a real Juju environment, and thus they need the `~/.juju/environments.yaml` file to be properly configured, including the `default-series` option.
-Since functional tests deploy the charm in the bootstrap node, setting the default series also means selecting to what OS version the charm will be deployed by functional tests.
-For instance, to test Juju GUI charm on trusty, set `default-series: trusty` in your `~/.juju/environments.yaml` file.
+Since functional tests deploy the charm in the bootstrap node, setting the default series also selects which series version the charm will be deployed by functional tests.
+For instance, to test the Juju GUI charm on trusty, set `default-series: trusty` in your `~/.juju/environments.yaml` file.
 Possible values are `precise` and `trusty`.

-Long story short, to run both unit and functional the tests:
+Long story short, to run both unit and functional tests:

     make test JUJU_ENV="myenv"